 The browser wars are in full swing as Internet Explorer, Firefox and Google Chrome fight over the internet browsing public.
 While each individuals experience and satisfaction is partially based on their internet services and provider, each browser has benefits and drawbacks, but which one is the best of the best?
 With numerous ways to test each browser, from flash content to mobile compatibility, run some sites through each browser and make some loading time comparisons.
+Check gaming graphic capability on a Jackpot Capital City online casino styled site, run through popular sites with Facebook plugins and news sites which use a lot of video reporting.

 Internet Explorer is convenient but has had a bad reputation in years past because it was the most-used browser, consequently, it was also the most hacked, so it was full of security holes at any given time.
 The newer versions of Internet Explorer are not as bad as they used to be, but IE doesn’t beat out the others in any category other than convenience.
 Part of the reason it has so many users is because it comes with Windows and many users simply don’t know better.